hajali-amine/cheat-sheets/prolog/readme.md

   min(X,Y,Y):- Y<X,!.
 ```

-__Green cut:__ the declarative semantic of the program is modified.
+__Red cut:__ the declarative semantic of the program is modified.
 (Removing the cut will lead to the malfunctioning of the program.)

 ``` prolog
   min(X,Y,X):- X=<Y,!.